-Deciding on the right pool while staying within your budget can be a daunting process.
-Here are some frequently asked questions about the costs to build a pool to help guide you in your decisions.
+Deciding on the right pool while staying within budget can be a daunting process.
+To help guide these decisions, below are some frequently asked questions about the costs to build a pool.

-On average, it takes approximately 8 to 12 weeks to build a pool.
-This includes time for design, securing permits, excavation, plumbing, electric, installation, building a deck, adding custom features, and landscaping.
+On average, it takes approximately 2 to 3 months to build a pool.
+This includes time for creating a design, securing permits, excavating, adding plumbing and electric, installing the pool itself, building a deck, adding custom features, and landscaping.

 Q. How long will my pool last?

 An inground pool can last 20 years or more.
 With the proper maintenance and care, an inground pool with a vinyl liner can last more than 20 years as long as the liner is replaced every 6 to 12 years.
-Concrete pools need resurfacing every 10 years, and fiberglass pools can easily last over 30 years.
+Concrete pools can last up to 50 years, though they do need resurfacing every 10 years, and fiberglass pools can last 25 to 30 years.

 An above-ground pool will not last as long as an inground one.
-The liner will need to be replaced every 6 to 12 years, depending on wear, and the structure is expected to last 8 to 15 years, although that time can vary depending on the type of pool.
+The structure is expected to last 10 to 15 years, although that time can vary depending on the type of pool.

 Q. What’s the best material for a pool?

 There’s not a single material that works best for everyone.
-Choose the material that works for you and your needs.
+Homeowners will want to choose the material that works for their needs.
 Concrete pools last the longest, but they need refinishing, and mold and algae can grow if the pool is not maintained correctly.
 Fiberglass pools are easy to maintain, but the prefabricated shells restrict the size and depth of the pool.
 Vinyl-lined pools are easy to clean, and they come in various shapes and sizes, but the lining will eventually need to be replaced.
-Each material has its advantages, and you should choose the material that works the best for the area in which you want to install the pool.
+Each material has its advantages, and it’s a good idea to choose the material that works the best for the area where the pool will be installed.